Overview

 Why Host Python Applications in the Cloud?

-Hosting Python applications in the cloud offers several benefits:
+Hosting your Python applications in the cloud provides several advantages:

-- Accessibility: Make your application accessible globally with minimal setup.
+- Accessibility: Make your application available worldwide with minimal infrastructure setup.

 Hosting on AWS

-Amazon Web Services (AWS) is a leading cloud platform offering a wide range of services to host Python applications, such as EC2, Elastic Beanstalk, and Lambda.
+Amazon Web Services (AWS) provides various hosting solutions for Python applications, including EC2, Elastic Beanstalk, and AWS Lambda.

 1. Deploying on AWS Elastic Beanstalk